SheynD/SearchEnginesProject/README.md

 test will create a small index of a few dataset and respond to a query.
 Use this to make sure elastic search is working. init will create an index of one csv file in the data folder.
-Search will run a query on all indices in the database and return the corresponding csv files
+Search will run a query on all indices in the database and return the corresponding csv files A useful query term to see utility is `./main search "Alabama"

 ## Data Set
 Here will be a Google Drive link to the full data set zip file